The Shuffle

 Power, like all things, shifts, decays, and reforms and the global order is no exception to that, one order will rise, another will fall but in time, each fades into memory.

 Change is the most fundamental property of matter and of everything made from it and therefore the current world order will also not last forever and nor does any other order.
-Transformation in world politics in my opinion is never sudden, nor does it follow a schedule, it unfolds quietly, through crises, corrections, and rebalances of strength and the inevitability of change is already in motion.
+Transformation in world politics in my opinion is never sudden, nor does it follow a schedule, it unfolds quietly over decades, through crises, corrections, rebalances of strength and the inevitability of change, and we are at the crossover.

 "Geopolitics, like all human constructs, is a passing film projected onto the surface of a much larger reality.
-We take it seriously, we build theories around it, we act through it, yet the Western thinkers who shaped the Western-led world order, they have already faded, and their ideas will follow, just as every empire has."
+We take it seriously, we build theories around it, we act through it, yet the thinkers who shaped these world orders have already faded, and their ideas will fade as well, just as every idea before them has, in the long churning of the living world.”

-The Earth, the vast universe, will endure these punitive, insignificant shifts.
+The Earth, the vast universe, will endure these punitive, insignificant churns.
 It owes no allegiance to our ambitions, nor to the child’s play we call global power politics.
-What causes the churn can be speculative: for some, it is evil capitalism, for some, it is eschatological, and for some, it is simply the enjoyment of chaos.
+What causes the churn can be speculative: for some, it is evil capitalism, for some it is the natural rise and fall of empires, for some it is eschatological, and for some, it is simply the enjoyment of chaos.